Therapy for men in Maryland

 I am considered “out-of-network” for all major insurance companies including Aetna, BlueCross, Cigna, Carefirst, and UHC.
 That means you pay the full fee at the time of service and can then choose to submit to your insurance for reimbursement through your out-of-network benefits.

-The majority of clients have some out-of-network benefits, and benefits often cover 50 percent or more of my fee.
+The majority of clients have some out-of-network benefits, which on average cover 70 percent of a therapist’s fee.
 You should check with your insurance to confirm.

 I provide a Statement for Reimbursement (“superbill”) through a secure online portal to submit to your insurance company if you choose to seek reimbursement.

 Hi!
-I’m Jeremy, a licensed therapist with a passion for helping others find freedom from anxiety and stress.
+I’m Jeremy, a licensed therapist with a passion for helping others have healthier, more fulfilling relationships with others and themselves.

 Fill out the form below to get started with therapy or learn more about me and my approach to therapy.

-Scheduling men’s therapy in Washington, D.C., Silver Spring, Bethesda, Chevy Chase, Rockville, Baltimore, or other parts of Maryland
+Scheduling therapy for men in Silver Spring, Bethesda, Chevy Chase, Rockville, Baltimore, or other parts of Maryland

-Click on the button below to fill out the form and I’ll reach out within 24 hours to set up a free introductory phone call.
+Click on the button below to fill out the form and I’ll email you to set up a free introductory phone call.
 I’ll answer any questions you have, and if I’m not the right fit, I’ll help you find a therapist who is.